MicrosoftDocs/data-api-builder-docs/data-api-builder/database-objects.md

 }
 ```

 Alternatively, `operation` can be set to `mutation` so that a mutation field represents the stored procedure in the GraphQL schema.
-The below `dab update` command can be used to change the `operation`:
+The `dab update` command can be used to change the `operation`:

 ```sh
 dab update GetCowrittenBooksByAuthor --graphql.operation "mutation"